Poker Book Reviews

 The recent popularity of online poker, particularly the variant known as Texas Hold'em, has stimulated the publication of numerous books aimed at players wanting to learn to play or improve their game.
 A few of these books are reviewed on this page.

-On other pages of pagat.com you can read about poker in general, including on-line poker rooms and software, the history of poker, the rules of poker, the betting process and the rank of poker hands and sources of poker equipment.
-There is also a collection of links to other poker sites.
+On other pages of pagat.com you can read about poker in general.
+There are reviews of on-line poker rooms and pages on poker software, the history of poker, the rules of poker and its many variants, the betting process, the rank of poker hands and sources of poker equipment.

 |reviewed by Niall Cardin|

 Lee Jones: Winning Low Limit Hold'em (2nd edition)

 by Lee Jones from amazon.com.

 Lee Jones gives an excellent account of how to win at low stakes limit holdem.
 Ideally suited for inexperienced players this book might also transform the game of some experienced players who might not think they need it.

 The book gives a detailed yet straightforward account of how to play various hands and handle basic situations; the advice is very clear and easy to follow.
 The first 60 pages give the reader detailed, hand by hand instructions on how to play pre-flop holdings.
 It's not possible to give full instructions for every hand after the flop, but he successfully breaks down the possibilities into manageable chunks.
 Throughout, the focus is on fundamentals such as your position, the pot size, and your cards.
 Simple methods, such as how to play top pair with top kicker on the flop, are given as well as advice on more difficult situations such as what to do with two overcards on the flop, or when to call with an inside straight draw.
 No time is spent discussing tells or on how to judge whether your opponent is bluffing.
 However, on the internet, tells are a minority concern and understanding these considerations is not necessary to be a winning player.